 Sir Pelham Grenville Wodehouse (1881-1975), writer of over 70 humorous novels and 200 short stories.
 Also wrote lyrics for musical comedies, working with such composers as Jerome Kern, George Gershwin, Ivor Novello, and Cole Porter.
 The Society exists to promote enjoyment of the work of the greatest humorous writer of the 20th c. the programme of events includes regular social evenings, cricket matches, dinners and talks.
 There is a quarterly journal Wooster Sauce.
 To find out more visit www.pgwodehousesociety.org.uk.

 James Woodforde, clergyman, best known as the author of The Diary of a Country Parson.
 Founded in 1968, the Society aims to extend and develop knowledge of his life and the society in which he lives, and to provide an opportunity for fellow enthusiasts to meet together.
 For more information visit www.parsonwoodforde.org.uk.

 The Virginia Woolf Society of Great Britain

 Virginia Adeline Woolf (1882-1941), novelist and essayist.
 Works include Mrs Dalloway, To the Lighthouse, Orlando, A Room of One’s Own.
 Formed in 1998, the Society aims to raise the profile of Woolf and promote the reading and discussion of her works.
 To find out more visit www.virginiawoolfsociety.co.uk.

 The Charlotte M Yonge Fellowship

-Charlotte M Yonge (1823-1901), writer, best known for The Heir of Redclyffe.
-The Fellowship produces The Review year, holds meetings and has a loan collection of books and photocopies.
-To find out more visit www.cmyf.org.uk.
+Charlotte M Yonge (1823-1901), novelist and journalist, best known for The Heir of Redclyffe.
+The Fellowship produces the CMYF Review twice yearly and a journal every other year, holds meetings and has a loan collection of books.
+To find out more, visit www.cmyf.org.uk.

 The Francis Brett Young Society